dojo/dojo.io/site/source/tutorials/007_theming/index.md

 In this example we are introducing another powerful part of the Dojo 2 theming system, `composes`.
 Composes originates in the `css-module` specification, allowing you to apply styles from one class selector to another.
 Here we are specifying that `root` of a `TextInput` (the label text in this case), should appear the same as the `nameLabel` class in our `WidgetForm`.
 This approach can be very useful when creating multiple themes from a `baseTheme` and avoids repetitive redefinition of style rules.

-In your web browser you will see the `TextInputs` at the top of the form have been styled.
+In your web browser you will see the `TextInput` widgets at the top of the form have been styled.

 {% instruction 'Create a theme resource for the Dojo Button' %}